 Danielle Williams is the Founder of DiversifyOutdoors.com and the Senior Editor of blogging platform Melanin Base Camp and the Founder of DiversifyOutdoors.com.
 She's been a strong advocate for diversity in outdoor adventure sports since 2014 when she co-founded Team Blackstar Skydivers.
 In a short time, Danielle has built a network of outdoor diversity and inclusion organizations and highlight opportunities for adventure athletes of color.
 She's also a disabled skydiver with over 600 jumps, she's happiest disrupting stereotypes and expanding narratives of what it means to be active in the Outdoors.
 Her love of adventure sports started in 2006 when the Army threw her out of her first plane.
 Danielle graduated from Harvard in 2008 and has spent the last ten years in the U.S. Army with combat deployments in Iraq and the Philippines.
 Since its founding in 2014 Team Blackstar has grown from six African American parachutists to a diverse group of 270 skydivers in six countries.
-Danielle recently partnered with Brown Girls Climb on Project Diversify: the first ever video collaboration showcasing Women of Color in adventure sports.
 On the weekends you can find her indulging her favorite outdoor therapy: barefoot skydiving or pushing her walker around the bonfire with a little help from her friends.
 Blue skies!
 For media inquiries, consulting or for more information contact her at email@example.com

 Name: Danielle Williams